 For one pound of asparagus, use one gallon of water.
 Bring water to a rolling boil.
 Once it’s at a boil, submerge the asparagus.
 You can use a wire mesh rack to do this.
 A hot strainer works better than a cool one, since that will bring the temp of the boiling water to drop.
 So boil your water with the rack inside and fish it out, load the asparagus and submerge.
 Water should return to a rolling boil within about a minute.
 Skinny asparagus will take 2 minutes, thick asparagus about four.
 Pull out strainer and submerge asparagus in ice bath.
 You will see the color become a very vibrant green.
 Dress and plate.
 If you don’t want to use a strainer, that’s fine, just set a colander in the sink and plan on picking up a heavy pot that’s full of boiling water.
 Strain and plop into that ice bath.

 Blanching is also great for vegetables you’re going to freeze and prepare later.
 Great instructions on how to do that here from University of Minnesota.

 The famous cookbook author, Mark Bittman says asparagus is “terrific when blasted with high heat” and nothing does that better than a hot, hot grill, resulting in deeply browned, slightly charred stalks with tender, hot, sweet interiors that are totally bitable and probably best followed by a swig of beer.
 Thick stalks are best since they won’t fall through the grill.
 All you need is some olive oil, a grill, salt and lemon wedges for serving.
-See the complete recipe and suggestions at his website.

 - When you buy asparagus, look for firm tips and good color.
 Thinner asparagus is generally better for blanching while thicker asparagus can do fine for grilling and roasting.